Media, College of

 - MEDIA AND CINEMA STUDIES (MACS), prepares students with dynamic skills for careers in media, information, creative, and visual industries, as well as informed interaction with everyday media technologies.
 Majors have the opportunity to participate in original research, mixed media production, internships, study abroad, and public engagement through a transformative learning environment.
 MACS offers an undergraduate and graduate minor in CINEMA STUDIES.

-The Departments of Advertising and Journalism offer graduate programs leading to Master of Science degrees in Advertising and in Journalism.
-The Department of Media and Cinema Studies offers an undergraduate and graduate Minor in Cinema Studies.
+The Department of Advertising offers the Master of Science degree in Advertising, and the Department of Journalism has graduate programs leading to the Master of Journalism (MJ) and the Master of Science (MS) in Journalism.
+The Department of Media and Cinema Studies offers an undergraduate and graduate minor in Cinema Studies.
 The College also offers an interdisciplinary program leading to a Doctor of Philosophy degree in communications and media.

-High school seniors and transfer students from another institution should contact the Office of Admissions and Records for admission requirements and applications for a specific term.
+High school seniors and transfer students from another institution should contact the Office of Undergraduate Admissions for admission requirements and applications for a specific term.

 Students seeking to transfer from another university may apply early in the spring semester provided they will have completed at least 30 transferable hours by the end of the spring semester.
 Hours planned during upcoming summer semesters are not considered.
-Forms are available from the University Office of Admissions and Records.
+Applications are available from the Office of Undergraduate Admissions.